Table of Contents

 While it is a traditional coffee shop, there is another menu item that has gained its own claim to fame.
 Guests travel from far and wide just to get a taste of their famous beignets, French-style doughnuts that are square-shaped and topped with powdered sugar.

-The possibilities in New Orleans are endless.
-In a city with adventure waiting around every corner, guests can never fully be sure what they will discover in the French Quarter.
-Cajun Encounters allow visitors to see first-hand the locations and attractions that make the French Quarter so unique, including the Saint Louis Cathedral and Cemetery, the French Market, City Park, and so much more.
+Cajun Encounters New Orleans city tours allow visitors to see first-hand the locations and attractions that make the French Quarter so unique, including the Saint Louis Cathedral and Cemetery, the French Market, City Park, and so much more.
 Cajun Encounters allows those seeking a more comfortable experience to enjoy uninterrupted views from inside climate-controlled buses, guaranteeing a relaxing, educational trip.

-Cajun Encounters City Bus Tours offers tours at three different times of day.
+Cajun Encounters New Orleans bus tours are offered at three different times of the day.
 The morning tour includes daily pick-ups at 8:30 am and offers guests a look into the historic city, including the experience of coffee and beignets for breakfast.
 The mid-day tour begins at 11:15 am daily and offers a complete city tour, including a drive through the 9th ward.
-The afternoon tour begins daily pick ups at 2:30 pm and offers a full city tour, lasting for two and a half hours.
+The afternoon tour begins daily pick-ups at 2:30 pm and offers a full city tour, lasting for two and a half hours.

 Visitors can experience first-hand the famous neighborhoods that make New Orleans so well-known, including the French Quarter and the Garden District, but the tours do not end there.
 Cajun Encounters also offers a look at well-known attractions, including the St. Louis Cathedral and Cemetery No.1, the French Market, and The National World War II Museum.
-Those interested in the complex history that surrounds New Orleans can see the famous St. Charle Avenue Street Car, several jazz clubs that assisted in cementing New Orleans in musical history, and the damage left over from the infamous Hurricane Katrina.
-Routes include stops that allow guests to have a closer look at certain locations.
+So, what are you waiting for?
+Book your New Orleans bus tour today!